 Recommended remediation and management actions are compliant with applicable federal or territorial regulations and criteria, rely upon available technology, and intended to be appropriate for local conditions and sensitivities.
-Recommendations made in this report are preliminary.
-Final recommendations will be based on a spring freshet sampling event proposed for April 1998.
+The following recommendations regard the specific objectives outlined in this report and are to be used in conjunction with recommendations outlined in the March 1997, Phase II report where appropriate:

 - Recommendation 1.
 The two retaining walls below Adits 1 and 2 should be intentionally failed to reduce the risk to the South Klondike Highway below the site.
 It is recommended that the material behind the retaining walls be relocated to the bench area near Adit 2. - Recommendation 2.
 Monitoring for potential waste rock slope failure should occur on an annual basis do to the extent of uncertainty inherent in this level of assessment.
 Alternatively, a more detailed geotechnical analysis can be performed to determine the long term slope stability characteristics. - Recommendation 3.
-Monitoring adit water and seeps at the Venus Mine should be conducted during the spring freshet.
-In particular, the base of the waste rock piles should be carefully examined to identify the presence of any new seeps.
-New seeps and changes in the chemistry of existing seeps may indicate the impact of the waste rock on the quality of water released from the site at high flow conditions. - Recommendation 4.
 An assessment should be conducted to determine the impact of Venus mine water discharge on Tagish lake in relation to natural seepages and other possible activities which may impact the water quality.